M.A. in Nonprofit Organizations

 This course that will touch your heart, open your mind and teach you about life!

 Since 2000 when the first group of students signed up for this experimental course, more than 100 MSW students have participated in burn camp.
 While the focus going into the experience is typically on the children themselves, the greater learning for many of the students has been on cultural awareness, gender issues, tolerance, social divisions, organizational and community development and group dynamics with a generous dose of self-awareness thrown in for good measure.
-Approximately 25% of burn camp "alumni" have returned on their own as volunteers based on their passion for the children and the mission of the camp.
+Approximately 25 percent of burn camp "alumni" have returned on their own as volunteers based on their passion for the children and the mission of the camp.